 - Continue to cook the cherry coulis until it thickens and reaches the consistency you desire.

-- Turn off the heat and let it cool down before pouring into a clean bottle.
+- Turn off the heat and let it cool down before pouring into a clean mason jar or a bottle with lid.

 - Keep the cherry coulis refrigerated.